Going Out For Chinese Food

 The Chinese are cheekier than they appear.

-Beijing, we boarded a 24 hour train ride down to Guilin in the Guangxi province.
+My brother arrived to Beijing about 2 weeks ago.
+Starting upon arrival and not ending until his departure, he was in state of constant awe.
+After four days in Beijing, we boarded a 24 hour train ride down to Guilin in the Guangxi province.
 I warned my xiao didi (little brother) the great horrors I have witnessed when one decides to have one sip of alcohol with Chinese men.
 It is only a slippery slope down to complete ruin.

 What feels like 3 weeks on this train, we arrive to our destination and board a bus to go to Yangshou.
 A groovy small village which is nestled in between towering pillars of lime stone, this tropical bastion is a stop over point for any weary traveler.
 Not only does everyone speak English but every restaurant has pizza and a plethora of other western cuisine.